Nihilid/Vesselbound-Skyrim/docs/Build_Tips.md

 # Vesselbound — Build Tips (Papyrus)

-This repo is set up so **only** our sources compile, and vanilla/SkyUI are used as **headers**.
-If you ever see the compiler dumping a bunch of vanilla `.pex` files into our mod, or throwing “override type(...)” panics, it’s almost always an include-path issue.

----

 ## Golden `tasks.json`

 Use this exact task (compile the **parent** folder only; the parent already contains `stubs/`):